Yash621/amagi-store/README.md

 # Amagi-Store

-A fully functional e-commerce website with login ,logout and payments functionality.
+A fully functional e-commerce website with login, logout and payments functionality.